 What other drugs will affect Rythmol SR (propafenone)?

-Many drugs can interact with propafenone and should not be used at the same time.
+Many drugs can interact with propafenone.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with propafenone, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

 More about Rythmol SR (propafenone)

 Where can I get more information?

 - Your pharmacist can provide more information about propafenone.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.